5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Morning: Pearl Harbor National Memorial

-This is the day that tends to affect parents the most.
-Pearl Harbor is heavy and important and absolutely worth including in your family trip, even with younger children.
-I recommend it for kids ages six and up who can be respectful in a solemn setting.
-For younger children, use your judgment -- if your child cannot sit quietly for a twenty-minute boat ride and a thirty-minute memorial visit, consider having one parent visit while the other takes the little ones to a nearby park.
+This is the day that hits parents the hardest.
+Pearl Harbor is heavy and important and absolutely worth doing with kids, even younger ones.
+I recommend ages six and up - they need to be able to sit quietly in a solemn setting.
+For younger kids, use your judgment - if your kid can't sit still for a 20-minute boat ride and a 30-minute memorial visit, have one parent visit while the other takes the little ones to a nearby park.

-Book your USS Arizona Memorial tickets well in advance through the National Park Service website -- they are free but they sell out weeks ahead of time.
-Arrive by 7:00 AM for an early time slot.
-The visitor center has an excellent museum with artifacts, personal stories, and interactive exhibits that help bring history to life.
-The boat ride across the harbor to the memorial is brief and surprisingly moving, even for children who are just beginning to understand what happened here.
+Book your USS Arizona Memorial tickets through the National Park Service site well in advance - they're free but they sell out weeks ahead.
+Arrive by 7 AM for an early time slot.
+The visitor center has an excellent museum with artifacts, personal stories, and exhibits that bring the history to life.
+The boat ride across the harbor is brief and surprisingly moving, even for kids just beginning to understand what happened here.

-Plan to spend about two to three hours at Pearl Harbor.
-If your kids are engaged and interested, the Battleship Missouri is right next door and offers a fantastic guided tour.
+Plan to spend two to three hours.
+If your kids are engaged, the Battleship Missouri next door has a fantastic guided tour.
 Standing on the deck where the Japanese surrender was signed in 1945 is a moment that stays with older kids for a long time.

-Practical note: Bags, purses, and backpacks are not allowed at Pearl Harbor.
-There is a bag storage facility across the street that charges a small fee.
-Bring only your essentials -- wallet, phone in your waterproof pouch, sunscreen, and water.
+Practical note: bags, purses, and backpacks are not allowed at Pearl Harbor.
+There is bag storage across the street for a small fee.
+Bring only essentials - wallet, phone in your waterproof pouch, sunscreen, water.
 Strollers are allowed in the visitor center but not on the boat to the memorial.

 Afternoon and Evening: Polynesian Cultural Center

 From Pearl Harbor, drive about an hour up the windward coast to the Polynesian Cultural Center in Laie.
-The drive itself is gorgeous, winding along the coastline with views of Chinaman's Hat island and the lush Koolau Mountains.
-Stop for plate lunch on the way if everyone is hungry, or grab malasadas at Leonard's Bakery if you took the inland route out of Honolulu.
+The drive itself is gorgeous, winding along the coast with views of Mokoli'i (Chinaman's Hat) and the Koolaus.
+Stop for plate lunch on the way if everyone's hungry, or grab malasadas at Leonard's Bakery if you took the inland route.

-The Polynesian Cultural Center is the best cultural experience on Oahu for families, and I say that without hesitation.
-The park is divided into six island villages -- Hawaii, Samoa, Aotearoa, Fiji, Tahiti, and Tonga -- each staffed by people from those cultures who demonstrate traditional crafts, games, dances, and food preparation.
-Kids can throw spears, learn to husk a coconut, play Samoan games, and watch fire knife dancing up close.
+The Polynesian Cultural Center is the best cultural experience on Oahu for families, full stop.
+The park is divided into six island villages - Hawaii, Samoa, Aotearoa, Fiji, Tahiti, Tonga - each staffed by people from those cultures who demonstrate traditional crafts, games, dance, and food.
+Kids can throw spears, learn to husk a coconut, play Samoan games, watch fire knife dancing up close.

-You will get back to Waikiki late -- usually around 9:30 or 10:00 PM -- so this is a full day.
-It is worth every minute.
-Pack snacks for the drive and let the kids sleep in the car on the way home.
+You'll get back to Waikiki late, usually 9:30 or 10 PM.
+Full day.
+Worth every minute.
+Pack snacks for the drive and let the kids sleep in the car on the way back.

 Day 5: Kailua, Lanikai, and Departure